arthurdick/term-to-svg/README.md

   * **Animated SVG Output**: Generates a single SVG file that animates the terminal session, making it ideal for web embedding.
 The animations are powered by SMIL (Synchronized Multimedia Integration Language).
   * **Configurable**: Supports configuration for terminal dimensions, font size, font family, and default colors.
   * **Automatic Geometry Detection**: Can automatically detect terminal dimensions from the `script` log file if available.
-  * **Lightweight**: A single PHP script with no external dependencies beyond a standard PHP installation.
+  * **Lightweight**: A single PHP script with no external library dependencies beyond a standard PHP installation.

 ## Why animated SVG?